Recent video clips and radio conversations surfaced together in one running feed.

 Not another AI talk.

-Sessions focused on what leaders are now responsible for in AI-enabled organizations — and how to avoid the most common failure points.
+These sessions focus on what leaders are now responsible for in AI-enabled organizations, and how to avoid the most common failure points.

 Outcome